Martin Adams: 2015

 He opened his 2015 World Championship campaign with a 3–1 victory over Jan Dekker, setting up a tie against Jim Widmayer in the second round.
 He whitewashed Widmayer 4–0 to advance to the quarter-final stage, where he would face Ross Montgomery.
 He comfortably beat Montgomery 5–1 to go through to the semi-finals, to play Glen Durrant, who he edged out 6–5 to reach the final.
 Adams had a near nine darter hitting the treble 20 7 times and hitting the treble 19 but missed the double 12, if he had hit it, he would have been the first person to hit a 9 darter at the BDO World Championship in 25 years since Paul Lim in 1990.
 In the final, he was narrowly defeated by Scott Mitchell 7–6 in a deciding set.

 In November 2015, Adams made his first PDC tournament appearance since 2007, at the 2015 Grand Slam of Darts, where topped his group with three wins of out of three, with victories against Ian White and two former BDO World Champions in Jelle Klaasen and Steve Beaton.
-In the last 16, Adams faced Kim Huybrechts where he narrowly lost 10-9.
+In the last 16, Adams faced Kim Huybrechts where he narrowly lost 10–9.
 Adams rallied from 6-3 and 9-7 deficits to force a decisive leg which Huybrechts won on a 13 darter.
 In his post-match interview, Adams praised the crowds and said he would likely return to the tournament next year if invited.

 2016

-Adams was the number two seed going into the 2016 World Championship, but was handed a tough first round draw against Canadian Jeff Smith, who had reached the semi finals the previous year.
+Adams was the number two seed going into the 2016 World Championship, but was handed a tough first round draw against Canadian Jeff Smith, who had reached the semi-finals the previous year.
 Ultimately, Adams was whitewashed for the first time ever at Lakeside, suffering a 3 sets to nil defeat.
 He recovered from this setback by winning the Dutch Open just a few weeks later, beating Danny Noppert in the final.

 At the 2016 Grand Slam of Darts, Adams was grouped with Michael van Gerwen, Brendan Dolan and Max Hopp.
 He lost all three matches and finished bottom of the group.
 To date, this marks his last appearance at a PDC televised tournament.

 2017

-Adams was the 5th seed for the 2017 World Championship, and was drawn to face the winner of a preliminary round match, which Ryan Joyce won beating Dennis Nilsson.
-Adams narrowly defeated Joyce 3 sets to 2 in a close encounter to set up a rematch against Jeff Smith, who had whitewashed him the previous year.
-Adams was able to avenge his loss with a convincing 4-1 over the Canadian.
-He would eventually go out at the quarter-finals stage to 4th seed Jamie Hughes, in a thrilling 5-4 defeat.
+Adams was the 5th seed for the 2017 World Championship, and was drawn to play the winner of a preliminary round match, which Ryan Joyce won beating Dennis Nilsson.
+Adams narrowly defeated Joyce 3–2 in sets to set up a rematch against Jeff Smith, who had whitewashed him the previous year.
+Adams was able to avenge his loss with a convincing 4–1 win over the Canadian.
+He would eventually go out at the quarter-finals stage to 4th seed Jamie Hughes, in a thrilling 5–4 defeat.